PlanB-Network/bitcoin-educational-content/courses/btc104/en.md

 When inspecting any monetary system, there are often different methods, or layers, of transacting, with each method offering various benefits to the user.
 The layers of transacting in our current monetary system include:

 **Layer One:** These transactions typically involve large amounts of money but have a low processing capacity, meaning that only a limited number of transactions can be processed per second.
 Examples of layer one transactions in the traditional monetary system include bank wire transfers and Fed Wire interbank transfers.
-These transactions are used for high-value transactions, but they are often slow and expensive, with wire transfer fees ranging from $10 to $50 and processing times that can take several days.
+These transactions are used for high-value transactions, but they are often slow and expensive, with wire transfer fees ranging from 10 dollars to 50 dollars and processing times that can take several days.
 While layer one transactions are secure and dependable, they may not be the best choice for consumers who need to make small transactions quickly and cost-effectively.

 **Layer Two:** This layer typically includes smaller value high-volume transactions, enabling many transactions to be processed per second.
 It provides faster and cheaper transactions, with fees usually around 1-3% of the transaction value.
 Common examples of layer two transactions in the traditional monetary system are credit and debit card payments, online payment services, and gift card transactions.